Aynaba: Oil exploration

 The area Aynaba is located in is home to Block SL10B/13.
 In November 2019, Genel energy present estimation of block potential.
 It conclude the existence of active petroleum system and several stacked oil reserves within the block adding up to 1.3 billion barrels of oil.
 Full field development will have daily output of 50.000 barrels of oil.
 In December 2021, Genel Energy signed a farm-out deal with OPIC Somaliland Corporation, backed by Taiwan’s CPC Corporation, on the SL10B/13 block.
 According to Genel, the block could contain more than 5 billion barrels of prospective resources.

 Demographics

 As of 2018 Aynaba has an estimated population of 50,000.
 In 2005, the wider district of Aynaba had a population of 75,702 residents.

 According to a book published in England in 1951, Aynabo was inhabited by the, Habr Je'lo, and clans.

-According to a 2016 document from EASO, and 2018 document by Markus Virgil Hoehne, a lecturer at the Leipzig University, Aynabo is primarily inhabited by the reeryoonis Habr Je'lo subclan of Isaaq.
+According to a 2016 document from EASO, and 2018 document by Markus Virgil Hoehne, a lecturer at the Leipzig University, Aynabo is primarily inhabited by the Reer Yoonis of the Musa Abokor subclan of Habr Je'lo.